Dongre Maharaj

-Ramchandra Dongreji Maharaj popularly known as Dongre Maharaj (15 February 1926 - 8 November 1991) was an Indian spiritual leader and narrator of Bhagavata Purana, Bhagavad Gita, Ramayana katha.
+Ramchandra Dongreji Maharaj, popularly known as Dongre Maharaj (15 February 1926 – 8 November 1991), was an Indian spiritual leader and narrator of Bhagavata Purana, Bhagavad Gita, Ramayana katha.
 He was a revered figure and had huge followers in decades of 1960-1990.
-He was also a poet and a writer and has written more than 45 books on Bhagwad Purna, Radha Krishna & Ramayana.
+He was also a poet and a writer and has written more than 45 books on Bhagwad Purna, Radha Krishna and Ramayana.